G1ll0u/Millenaire-fixes/README.md

 ## Required mods
 * WorldEdit (for bigger custom controlled farms)
 * FTBUtils for the nbtedit command (To fix millagers not moving in new houses)

+## Recommended mods :

+* Performance mods listed here (updated list)
+* Tiquality (for server side lag, will be explained on documentation)